 Hufford makes a good point — audio-only calls often lead to distracted multitasking or attendees tuning out the speaker.
 Video keeps employees focused and accountable.

 Flexible schedules are considered one of the top benefits of working from home.
 Try to be open to letting employees adjust their schedules as needed, especially during unexpected transitions to remote work.
+Having remote work policies could be very helpful during a sudden transition but make sure that they created with empathy in mind.

 Julia Melymbrose, head of content at TestGorilla, stresses that “your team (and company) stands to benefit a lot more from a well-rested, happy, and productive employee who missed one day this week than from a burned-out, unhappy, and unfocused employee who’s dragging their feet from Monday through Friday.”